koo1140/BlankOS/README.md

 # BlankOS
 ## Welcome to BlankOS!
-An OS created entirely in one html file.
+An OS created in html.